Sonpitts/Technical-support-challenge/README.md

     "Key the transaction code of the missing deposit?" almost immediately it will also prompt;
     "Key the phone number that transacted".
-After the user keys in the required details, the app will process and compare them with the backend app details (have used variables as indicated under comments in sript.js to compare the user details with) if the user details match/exists as in backend app details (variables as indicated under comments) the app will notify;
+After the user keys in the required details, the app will 1st convert the entered transaction code to uppercase and compare both the transaction code and phone number with the backend app details.
+(have used variables as indicated under comments in sript.js to compare the user details with) if the user details match/exists as in backend app details (variables as indicated under comments) the app will notify;